FacuBzn/ikido-auth-mvp/README.md

 ## iKidO (GGPoints) – Auth MVP

 Base project for the iKidO (GGPoints) MVP: a family web app where parents assign tasks, kids complete them, and both track GGPoints and rewards.
-This repository contains a production-ready authentication module built with Next.js 14, Supabase, TailwindCSS, and Zustand.
+This repository contains a production-ready authentication module built with Next.js 16, Supabase, TailwindCSS, and Zustand.

 ### Features
+- Public landing page with calls to action for sign in and registration.
-- Registration and login flows with Supabase Auth.
+- Registration and login flows backed by Supabase Auth.
 - Role-aware redirects (`Parent` / `Child`) and protected dashboards.
 - Session persistence and global store with Zustand + real-time Supabase listeners.
 - Middleware-based route protection (App Router compatible).